AndyChuang1/project-generator/README.md

 # project-generator

 Use yeoman to create the structure of project I needed

+if template file contains **\_** prefix, means is not EJS (Embedded JavaScript templating.)